Program Materials for Free & Reduced Price School Lunch Meals

 Evergreen School District offers free or reduced price meals to those students who qualify.
 Federal, State, Title 1 and private grant funding is based on the number of eligible meal applications we collect and process.
 We encourage all households to complete a meal application, even if you plan on sending lunch from home for your student.
 You can help our schools obtain additional funding to ensure children in our district continue to receive fundamental services just by completing the form.

-Applications may be submitted anytime during the school year and households are encouraged to complete a new application if you experience a decrease in household income, become unemployed, have an increase in family size, or qualify for CalFresh, AFDC, CalWorks, Kin-GAP, or FDPIR benefits.
+Applications may be submitted anytime during the school year and households are encouraged to complete a new application if you experience a decrease in household income, become unemployed, have an increase in family size, or qualify for CalFresh, MediCal, AFDC, CalWorks, Kin-GAP, or FDPIR benefits.

 Safe & Secure